 Haley derives support as a female founder from outside experiences.
 She meets monthly with a women's breakfast group for mentoring and idea-exchange with other women founders.

-Will Featherstone, an African-American, has rented a desk out at Industry Coworking in the AvidXchange Music Factory for two years to run his creative consulting business.
+Will Featherstone, who is African-American, has rented a desk out at Industry Coworking in the AvidXchange Music Factory for two years to run his creative consulting business.

 He appreciates the organic connections he makes within the space and feels that it meets what he's looking for in terms of meeting other entrepreneurs and having access to the greater creative community.